muhammed-mamun/js-app-cli/README.md

 ## Features

-- ⚡ **Quick Project Setup**: Initialize your project with popular boilerplates in seconds.
+- ⚡ **Quick Project Setup**: Initialize your project with predefined or custom boilerplates in seconds.
 - 🔧 **Built-in Dependencies Installation**: Automatically installs dependencies for the selected boilerplate.
 - 🏢 **Custom Project Directory Support**: Choose where your project will be initialized.
 - 🎨 **Clean Git Repository**: Removes boilerplate Git history and initializes a fresh repository for your project.
+- 🌐 **Custom Repository Support**: Use your own Git repository to initialize projects.
 - 📈 **Expandable Framework Support**: Currently supports Express and Next.js with plans for more in the future.

 ---

 ## Installation

-To use `js-app-cli`, make sure you have Node.js installed on your system.
-Then, install the CLI globally:
+Install the CLI tool globally using npm:

 ```bash
 npm install -g js-app-cli